Donders-Institute/Radboud-FUS-driving-system-software/README.md

 active? = True
 ```

-The driving system identifier must match one of the defined identifiers in the '[Equipment]' section at *driving systems*.
+The driving system identifier must match one of the identifiers defined in the '[Equipment]' section under *driving systems*.
 Default settings for driving systems are:
 - **name**: Descriptive name of the system
 - **manufacturer**: Must match one of your defined manufacturers
 - **available channels**: Number of channels the system provides